Offering safe and supportive individual psychotherapy, both long and short term. I work in person and online.

 – Martin Buber

-I am New Zealand born and raised.
+I am Aotearoa New Zealand born and raised.
 I have lived, worked and studied for many years in the U.K. and Australia.
 During this time I also travelled extensively.
 I returned home when my children were young, to be closer to family.
-My working life spans social work, secondary teaching, directing and assisting in training courses (Alexander Technique and Gestalt) as well as working in private practice.
+My working life spans social work, secondary school teaching, directing and assisting in training courses (Alexander Technique and Gestalt) as well as working in private practice.
 I hold a Diploma in Gestalt Psychotherapy, a five year training program, from the Gestalt Institute of New Zealand.
-I am a fully registered psychotherapist and also a full member of The New Zealand Association of Psychotherapists.
-I am also a trained Somatic Experiencing Practitioner, a body oriented trauma training originating from the work of Peter Levine.
+I am a fully registered psychotherapist and also a full member of The Association of Psychotherapists Aotearoa New Zealand (APANZ).
+I am also a trained Somatic Experiencing Practitioner (SEP), a body oriented trauma training originating from the work of Peter Levine.

-- Member New Zealand Association of Psychotherapists (MNZAP)
+- Member Association of Psychotherapists Aotearoa New Zealand (APANZ)

 B A Grad Dip Tchg